Which Disney cruise ship is the best for you?

 Choosing the best stateroom category on your Disney ship

-Selecting a stateroom depends on budget, number of passengers, and how you wish to cruise, according to Karen at My Path Unwinding Travel.
+Selecting a stateroom depends on budget, number of passengers, and how you wish to cruise.
 Some inside cabins offer a unique “virtual porthole” with real time views of the ocean.
 Some staterooms have expanded verandahs.

 Jodi Grundig of Family Travel Magazine is a regular cruiser with Disney, so I asked for her advice on staterooms.

 “When we go on a Disney Cruise, we like to stay in a Deluxe Oceanview Stateroom With Verandah.
 It includes a queen bed, a sofa bed, and a pull down bed (creating bunk beds).
 If you have three kids, the Deluxe Family Oceanview Stateroom with Verandah has a wall pull-down bed, too.

 We love having the verandah – it’s such a nice place to sit, have a cup of coffee, and enjoy the ocean.